 The “Dish-Breaking Shrine” • Break a dish and get rid of negative people in your life • Dragon clappers • Healing Jizo figure

 KANDA MYŌJIN SHRINE

-My favorite place to see weddings, people in gorgeous kimonos and period costume
+This is my favorite place to see weddings, people in gorgeous kimonos and period costume.

 SASUKE INARI SHRINE

 The fox shrine to end all fox shrines

 Enter through a gorgeous tunnel of orange torii gates • Mysterious little moss-covered fox “villages” line a footpath that wends its way up a shady mountainside

 Truth is stranger than fiction – let’s go see the actual burial place of the 47 ronin!